FhikarZul/wara-reborn/.trae/rules/project_rules.md

 ---
 Note: This guide standardizes `.font(.subheadline)` for labels/control text.
 Use `.body` for primary content, and choose other styles to match the established design hierarchy.

+---

+## File Headers — Author Tag

+- For new files, set the author line to: `Created by Meow on <DD/MM/YY>`.
+- Keep existing author lines as-is unless you are the original author and updating the file substantially.
+- Date format follows the existing convention used across the project.